atomix/atomix/README.md

 config.setLocalMember(new Member("foo"));
 ```

-Note that the configuration uses URIs to identify nodes.
-[The protocol used by Copycat is pluggable](#protocols), so member address formats may
+[The protocol used by Copycat is pluggable](#protocols), so member configuration formats may
 differ depending on the protocol you're using.

 To set remote cluster members, use the `setRemoteMembers` or `addRemoteMember` method: